Learn About Asclepias

 Root Rots: A number of pathogens cause root rots of seedlings as well as mature roots.
 Burpee Recommends: Practice crop rotation and do not plant related crops in the same area for several years.
 Pull up and discard infected plants.
 Make sure your soil has excellent drainage.
 Contact your Cooperative Extension Service for recommendations.

-Rust: A number of fungus diseases that rust colored spots on foliage, stalks and husks.
+Rust: A number of fungus diseases that cause rust colored spots on foliage and stalks.
 Burpee Recommends: Make sure plants have good air circulation.
 Remove infected plants.
 Contact your Cooperative Extension Service for fungicide recommendations.

 Verticillium wilt: First seen on leaves in late spring after fruit production has begun.
 Leaves turn brown along margins and between veins.
 Leaves will wilt and dry up as the disease progresses.
 Burpee Recommends: Remove infected plants.
 Do not plant in areas of infection.

 Common Pest and Cultural Problems